ITECOMMPAY/qa-paracestamol/README.md

 From inside your project directory:

 ```
-php ./vendor/bin/paracetamol run suite_name path_to_codeception_yml number_of_processes
+php ./vendor/bin/paracestamol run suite_name path_to_codeception_yml number_of_processes
 ```

 By default the utility displays progress bars.
 To get a more verbose output pass to it -v, -vv or -vvv argument.

 ## Options

-If a file with the name `paracetamol.yml` is placed in the same directory as your `codeception.yml` then the following options will be read from it.
+If a file with the name `paracestamol.yml` is placed in the same directory as your `codeception.yml` then the following options will be read from it.
-The options that are passed as command-line arguments will override the options that are defined in the `paracetamol.yml` file.
+The options that are passed as command-line arguments will override the options that are defined in the `paracestamol.yml` file.

-Example of the `paracetamol.yml` file:
+Example of the `paracestamol.yml` file:

 ```
-project_name: ParacetamolTests
+project_name: ParacestamolTests
 groups: []
 env: []
 rerun_count: 2